Filtered formal groups, Cartier duality, and derived algebraic geometry: Liftings to spectral deformation rings

-recovers precisely the affine group scheme $\spectralift$, by compatibility of Cartier duality with base change.
+recovers precisely the affine group scheme $D(\formalgroup^{\un})$, by the compatibility of Cartier duality with base change.

-One may even go further and base-change to the orientation classifier (cf. \cite[Chapter 6]{ellipticII})
+One may even go further and base change to the orientation classifier (this is the $E_\infty$-ring classifying \emph{oriented} deformations of the formal group, which are compatible with a complex orientation; \textit{cf}. \cite[Chapter 6, Construction 6.0.1]{ellipticII})

-and recover height one Morava $E$-theory, a complex orientable spectrum.
-Moreover, in height one, Morava $E$-theory is the $p$-complete complex $K$-theory spectrum $KU\hat{_p}$.
+and recover height~$1$ Morava $E$-theory, a complex orientable spectrum.
+Moreover, in height~$1$, Morava $E$-theory is the $p$-complete complex $K$-theory spectrum $\KU\hat{_p}$.
 Applying the above procedure, one obtains the Hopf algebra corresponding to

 whose algebra structure is induced by the abelian group structure on $\C P^{\infty}$.
-We now take the spectrum of this bi-algebra; note that this is to be done in the nonconnective sense (see \cite{lurie2016spectral}) as $KU\hat{_p}$ is nonconnective.
+We now take the spectrum of this bialgebra; note that this is to be done in the nonconnective sense (see \cite{lurie2016spectral}) as $\KU\hat{_p}$ is nonconnective.
 In any case, one obtains an affine nonconnective spectral group scheme